mehulagg/gitlab_test/doc/user/project/integrations/bamboo.md

 failed, or completed successfully.
 It also provides a link to the Bamboo build page for more information.

+It should be noted that the GitLab UI behavior with Bamboo will be limited to features that work with GitLab.
+Some features that Bamboo customers use with their other Atlassian developer tools will not work with GitLab.

-Bamboo doesn't quite provide the same features as a traditional build system when it comes to accepting webhooks and commit data.
+Moreover, Bamboo doesn't quite provide the same features as a traditional build system when it comes to accepting webhooks and commit data.
 There are a few things that need to be configured in a Bamboo build plan before GitLab can integrate.